Clarisse Iris: This is your guide, Pablito Camaron.

 - Nobody Here but Us Birds: Pablito suggests they'd agree on a bird call to use as a signal, but all Dan can do is quacking like a duck.Pablito: A duck in the jungle?
 There's nothing shocking you?

-- No-Holds-Barred Beatdown: The Marsupilami taking his revenge on the Corporal.
+- No-Holds-Barred Beatdown: The Marsupilami takes his revenge on the Corporal in a quite violent pummeling.
 Very satisfying.

 - Oh, Crap!:

 - Pablito (and Dan), at the sight of the Giant Mook Pablito just antagonized.

 - Pablito at the sight of the real Paya.